-The Chamber commends the General Assembly for passing tax reform over the past two years, which has lowered the rate and broadened the base to some services.
+The Chamber commends the General Assembly for passing tax reforms in 2018 and 2019, which has lowered the rate and broadened the base to some services.
 The reforms also included adopting a single sales factor apportionment formula and establishing a state tax credit for the inventory tax.
-The Chamber supports further comprehensive tax reform in accordance with the following principles:
+The Chamber supports further comprehensive tax reform to build on the progress of 2018 and 2019 in accordance with the following principles: